swissglider/theLinks/Readme.md

 Changes:
 - Background Colors
-- Add more Breakpoint values
+- Add more Breakpoint values.

 ## Changelog
 ### 0.1.1-beta.1 (2021-01-27) - init This is the init Release